Daniel S. Shapiro, MD

-The Microbiology Laboratory is one of many labs in the Department of Laboratory Medicine at Lahey Clinic.
+The Microbiology Laboratory is one of many labs at Lahey Hospital.
 The main purpose of this laboratory is to assist in the diagnosis of infectious diseases.
 This starts with the patient entering the healthcare system and presenting with certain signs and symptoms consistent with an infectious disease.
-The patient's physician then orders specific tests to clarify the presence of an infectious disease.
+The patient’s physician then orders specific tests to clarify the presence of an infectious disease.
 These diseases can include those caused by bacteria (e.g., Group A streptococcus that may cause strep throat); those caused by viruses (e.g., influenza A that cause the flu); those caused by fungi (e.g., Candida, which may cause vaginal yeast infections); or those caused by parasites (e.g., Giardia, which may cause diarrhea).

 A range of personnel performs testing and oversees the Microbiology Laboratory.
 Medical technologists, who are highly trained professionals and have bachelor’s degrees in medical technology or microbiology, perform the daily testing.
 The lab is directed by a board-certified physician with specialty training in microbiology and infectious diseases.

 In order for microbiology to aid in diagnosing the correct infectious disease, a number of steps occur.
 The first step is the collection of the appropriate specimens to diagnose the patient’s disease.
 For instance, if an infection of the bladder is a possibility, the physician may order a urinalysis that looks at the cell types present in the urine, such as red and white blood cells, as well as a urine specimen for a culture to grow the organism that is causing the infection.